vaginessa/EAPD.wikii/Wiki.md

 MySQL

-(edit /etc/init.d/mysqld by adding --skip-grant-tables because the mysqld on openwrt doesn't have working way to run mysql_secure_install)
+(edit /etc/init.d/mysqld by adding --skip-grant-tables because the mysqld on openwrt doesn't have a workable way to run mysql_secure_install)

 Python